 June 13, 7pm, Maritime Museum of the Atlantic, Small Crafts Gallery

 We invite you to join us for an evening of exciting news, celebration and appreciation, marking another tremendous year of land conservation achievements.
 We will be announcing new conservation successes and honouring some very special donors who made these accomplishments possible.
 Enjoy a visual journey through over 10,000 acres of protected areas in Nova Scotia!

 Nature Trust Annual General Meeting

 Join us for our annual general meeting and be part of a discussion that will help shape the future of the Nature Trust.
-We will chat about what we've been up to over the last year and update our bylaws.
+We will chat about what we've been up to over the last year and update our Bylaws and Memorandum of Association.
 Local refreshments will be provided.

 A Brush with Natural Beauty Art Event

 August 21, 10am-6pm, The Deanery Project, 751 West Ship Harbour Rd.

 Nova Scotian artist and Eastern Shore native Janice Stewart has created a series of paintings of the 100 Wild Islands, and has planned an art show, talk and sale entitled A Brush with Natural Beauty.
 Janice’s art show is part of a full day of fun art activities at the Deanery Project.
 The art will be exhibited all day, and the artist’s talk and presentation about the 100 Wild Islands will happen at 2pm.